- See a full list of publications

 I focus on two areas of research.

-Security and protection of human rights defenders at risk
+The security and protection of human rights defenders at risk

 I am interested in how human rights defenders navigate the risks involved in their work, how they perceive and manage their own security, and how they collaborate with protection-oriented actors in the pursuit of their work.